 Prior to joining NTU, Sophie completed a PhD and a postdoctoral fellowship at the University of Southampton, working with Prof. W. Levason and Prof. G. Reid, having graduated with an MSci from the University of Cambridge.
 Sophie is a member of the Royal Society of Chemistry and sits on the RSC Coordination and Organometallic Discussion Group and Main Group special interest committees.

 Omar left University College Dublin in 2017 with a BSc(Chemistry), graduating with a first class honours.
 His final year project was titled ‘Late First Row Transition Metal(II) Ammine Oxalate: Structure and Magnetism’, carried out under the supervision of Dr. Tony Keene.
 He joined the Benjamin group in Nottingham Trent University in October 2017 as a PhD student.
 Omar’s research is focused on the use of cationic organoantimony reagents for catalytic applications.

 Dr. Ben Lake

-Ben (pictured left) joined the Benjamin group as a PDRA in March 2018 to work on the synthesis and reactivity of organo-fluoro-stibonium and -bismuthonium Lewis acids.
+Ben (pictured left) joined the Benjamin group as a PDRA from March 2018 – June 2019 to work on the synthesis and reactivity of organo-fluoro-stibonium and -bismuthonium Lewis acids.
 Before that he was a PDRA at the University of Edinburgh under Professor Michael Shaver, where he was developing ‘greener’ iron and titanium-based mediators of controlled radical polymerisation.
 Prior to that, Ben obtained his PhD at the University of Leeds under Dr Charlotte Willans, where he researched all aspects of copper-NHCs.
-As a father of a 10-month-old baby, Ben has no free time.
-However, when he manages to find a spare 5 minutes he enjoys playing/watching sport, exploring the local countryside and drinking.

 Emily is a BSc Chemistry student at Nottingham Trent University with a passion for research.
 She joined the group for a productive research internship in Summer 2018, studying the development of main group catalysts, focusing mainly on group 15 elements, e.g. Bismuth.